-Minimum essential coverage
+Minimum essential coverage (MEC)

+Coverage under this plan qualifies as minimum essential coverage.
 Please visit the Internal Revenue Service (IRS) website at www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision for more information on the individual requirement for MEC.